Proactive AI Adoption can be Threatening: When Help Backfires: Related Work

 \section{Related Work}

-Our work builds on three bodies of literature: HCI research on system initiative, organizational and psychological research on help-seeking, and empirical studies of AI adoption.
-Together, these literatures motivate our focus on \emph{self-threat} as a mechanism explaining when and why proactive AI help undermines user adoption.
+Our work builds on three bodies of literature: HCI research on system initiative, organizational and psychological research on helping, and studies of AI adoption.
+Together, these bodies of work motivate our focus on \emph{self-threat} as a mechanism explaining when and why anticipatory AI help undermines user adoption.